getpatchwork/patchwork/docs/development.md

 Now, create the database.
 If this is your first time configuring the database, you must create a `patchwork` user (or similar) along with the database instance itself.
-You can do this like so:
+The commands below will do this, dropping existing databases if necessary:

     (.venv)$ mysql -u$db_user -p$db_pass << EOF
+    DROP DATABASE IF EXISTS patchwork;
     CREATE DATABASE patchwork CHARACTER SET utf8;
-    CREATE USER 'patchwork'@'localhost' IDENTIFIED BY 'password';
-    GRANT ALL PRIVILEGES ON patchwork.* TO 'patchwork'@'localhost';
-    EOF

-If you're resetting your database instead, then you must drop the existing database and recreate it.
-You can do this like so:

-    (.venv)$ mysql -u$db_user -p$db_pass << EOF
-    DROP DATABASE patchwork;
-    CREATE DATABASE patchwork CHARACTER SET utf8;
-    GRANT ALL PRIVILEGES ON patchwork.* TO 'patchwork'@'localhost';
+    GRANT ALL PRIVILEGES ON patchwork.* TO 'patchwork'@'localhost' IDENTIFIED BY 'password';
     EOF

 **NOTE:** The `patchwork` username and `password` password are the defaults